manjeet-sharma/Face-reconition-using-python/README.md

 -This project is using open cv and few Python Libraries.
  # Requirements:-
  - Basic Knowledge Of Machine-Learning.
- - Advanced Level Of Python programming.
+ - Advanced Level Of Python Programming.
--main